 A number of screening tools are available to assess the presence and severity of problem gambling.
-Scales that have been tested and validated in the Australian context include:
+Scales include:

 Psychoeducation and self-management strategies

-Providing information on problem gambling and encouraging the client to use self-management strategies is useful, while undergoing more targeted treatment.
+Providing information on gambling problems while encouraging self-management strategies is useful.
 For example, the practitioner can:

-- discuss the problem gambling in a non-judgemental and non-threatening manner
+- discuss gambling harms in a supportive and non-judgemental manner

 - listen carefully to the veteran’s reactions and concerns

-- discuss and help implement strategies to reduce gambling.
+- identify strategies to reduce gambling.
 The veteran may have already used some strategies with success.
 Begin with his or her suggestions then add others.

 There is a modest body of research regarding pharmacological treatments for problem gambling.
-This provides preliminary evidence which suggests that opioid antagonists and mood stabilisers can be potentially helpful in the short-term, although the duration of effects are unknown (Dowling et al., 2020).
+Preliminary evidence suggests that opioid antagonists and mood stabilisers may be helpful in the short-term.
+However, the duration of effects are unknown.
 The potential side effects and risks of any particular pharmacological intervention for problem gambling are important to consider.